mexicoisawesome/Drupal-9-Bootsrap-5-Custom-Theme/README.md

 This subtheme is compatible with Barrio Bootstrap 5 (5.5.x).

-This subtheme overrides almost all Drupal CSS and replaces, where posible, Bootstrap's SASS variables.
+This subtheme overrides almost all Drupal CSS and replaces, where possible, Bootstrap's SASS variables.

 ## Installation